 To facilitate the cross-pollination of ideas, approaches, and critical thought, professionals from all industries are welcome.
 Strategy leaders, directors of innovation and technology, product managers, engineers, marketers, R&D personnel and people from across the functional business spectrum will find the course valuable.
 All participants must come with a willingness and enthusiasm to engage and be ready to share their particular passions and expertise.

 The course will consist of lectures, hands-on experiences with innovations, creative team ideation, discussions, and visits to labs and innovation incubators at MIT and in the Boston area.
-Participants will receive a small set of materials to read in advance of the program’s start.

 Session One: Introductory Lecture on Design Thinking and Innovation